How to Identify the Age of Your Comic Books

 Note that this article is for entertainment purposes only and should not be your sole means of research.
 We also want to remind anyone reading to be thorough when researching your comic books.
 If you have a big collection of comics, then be sure to ask around and consult multiple sources before making any kind of financial decision.

-If you need any kind of advice regarding your collection of comic books, then note that we provide free advice and appraisals with no strings attached or obligation to sell to us.
-Note that any advice we provide on our website (or personalized) is just our opinion and we strongly suggest consulting with multiple experts.
+If you need any kind of opinions regarding your collection of comic books (for entertainment purposes only), then note that we provide free opinions and appraisals with no strings attached or obligation to sell to us.

 If you want to cut out the hassle that comes with selling a collection of comics, then understand that we buy comic collections.
 Give us a call, text, or email if you're ready to sell.
 We travel to you and pay cash, so you don't have to do any heavy lifting/labor.
 We also provide you with all the tools you need to sell your comics (whether you decide to sell to us or someone else).